Juan Carlos Cremata Malberti: Film Making

 After writing and acting for children's TV shows for 6 years, Cremata Malberti dedicated his career to feature-length films.
 His specialty is bittersweet comedies, depicting the Cuban society, its roots and its daily life.

 Cremata Malberti's first commercial film was the documentary La época, El encanto y Fin de siglo made in 2000.

 His first feature film was Nada in 2001.
 This film was noted within the Cuban film industry for its innovative mise en scène.
 The movie tells the story of Carla, a woman living in Havana, who gets a visa to go to the United States but suddenly realizes that happiness may not be where she thinks it is.
 This first film features autobiographical details, including the film's setting in Havana's Vedado district.

 Nada was supposed to have been followed by Nadie (Nobody) and Nunca (Never), but Cremata Malberti didn't get the financing for his trilogy project.

 Fame came to Juan Carlos Cremata when Viva Cuba was released in 2005, and won more than 30 national and international awards.
-It was the first Cuban film ever to be awarded, “Grand Prix Écrans Juniors” for children's cinema at the 2005 Cannes International Film Festival.
+It was the first Cuban film to be awarded, “Grand Prix Écrans Juniors” for children's cinema at the 2005 Cannes International Film Festival.

 His latest film, El Premio Flaco, adapted from Cuban writer Hector Quintero's play, tells the story of a woman whose luck changes drastically when she wins a contest sponsored by a soap company.
 This low-budget film received a hearty welcome for his premiere at the Havana Film Festival.